 A&D brand blood pressure monitor error codes

 Many of our members use an A&D brand blood pressure monitor in conjunction with our app.
 Some common errors on these devices (and on blood pressure monitors in general) are caused by too much movement during the measurement and an improperly-fitting cuff.
-Check out this chart of A&D error codes to see what may be causing you trouble.
+Check out this chart of A&D error codes to see what may be causing you trouble, or take a look at an A&D blood pressure monitor manual.

 |Error code||Why it happens||What you can do|